jfredrickson/DevOps-workshop-app/README.md

-# Node.js Test App for DevOps Workshop
+# DevOps Workshop test app

 This app is for testing continuous deployments on [cloud.gov](https://cloud.gov).